openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 Switch BarSwitch  "Bar Switch" {channel="modbus:data:wago:wago_slave1:wago_s1_001:switch", autoupdate="false"}
 ```

+If you have many Items to change and used the namin scheme recommended above, you can now use the following search-and-replace expressions in your editor:

+Replace

+`{modbus="slave1:`

+by

+`{channel="modbus:data:wago:wago_slave1:wago_s1_00`

+in all lines which used single digits for the address in the 1.x config.
+Instead of `wago`, `wago_slave1` and `wago_s1_00` you have to use the names you have chosen for your `Bridge`, `poller` and `data` things.
+Similar expressions are to be used for two-digit and three-digit relative addresses.

+Replace

+`"}`

+by

+`:switch"}`

+in all lines dealing with switches.
+For other Item types use the respective replace strings.

-If the names used for the data ``Thing``s end with the numbers of the relative addresses in the former Item definition, it is possible to update even a huge amount of Item definitions with a few "search and replace" commands.
+That way you can update even a large amount of Item definitions in only a few steps.

-The definition of ``autoupdate`` is optional; please refer to ##autoupdate to check whether you need it or not.
+The definition of `autoupdate` is optional; please refer to ##autoupdate to check whether you need it or not.

-Continue to add data ``Thing``s for all your other Items the same way and link them to your Items.
+Continue to add `data` `Thing`s for all your other Items the same way and link them to your Items.

 Save your updated item file and check whether updates come in as expected.

 ## Troubleshooting

 ### Thing Status